 Summer in Spain

-St. Thomas University School of Law is pleased to provide students with exciting opportunities to study abroad during the summer semester.
+St. Thomas University College of Law is pleased to provide students with exciting opportunities to study abroad during the summer semester.

 Admitted students from the United States must be students in good standing at an ABA or State-approved law school who have completed one year of law studies at the time of the summer program.* Students must arrange for their home law school to send a transcript and letter of good standing.
 Current St. Thomas Law students need only fill out the application form; the requirements of a transcript and letter of good standing are waived.